 AT&T has said in the past that its RSNs, including Root Sports, were up for sale and later took them off the block.
 Once part of its DirecTV unit, the RSNs will remain with AT&T after the deal closes next year, and AT&T has said (opens in new tab) it will continue to license the content to DirecTV and others.
 But that was before AT&T agreed to spin off its WarnerMedia unit with Discovery, (opens in new tab) which could further cloud the issue of the sports networks.

 Sinclair’s RSNs have been under fire practically since the broadcaster purchased the channels from The Walt Disney Co. in 2019 for about $9.6 billion.
-The channels, rebranded as Bally Sports Networks in April, are still carried by the major pay TV distributors, but lost carriage with three key streaming services -- Hulu Plus Live TV, YouTube TV and Fubo TV -- in the past several months.
+The channels, rebranded as Bally Sports Networks in April, are still carried by the major pay TV distributors.
+But they lost carriage with three key streaming services -- Hulu Plus Live TV, YouTube TV and Fubo TV -- in the past several months.
 In addition, Diamond Sports Networks, the Sinclair entity that actually owns the RSNs, has been trying to renegotiate terms for about $8 billion in debt over the past several months.
-Some pundits have suggested that raising money for the standalone streaming option is partially an attempt to show investors that it is serious about eventually going full direct-to-consumer.
+Some pundits have suggested that raising money for the standalone streaming option is partially an attempt to show investors that it is serious about eventually going fully direct-to-consumer.

 While DTC offerings are rife throughout the content business -- every major network either has a direct-to-consumer option or is working on one -- sports networks have unique challenges, mainly churn.